GigabiteLabs/CometChatPro-UIKit/README.md

 **Known Issues / WIP**

+- In order to build locally, you need minimum Cocoapods version 1.10.0.rc.1
+    - if you are not running, either update to the latest release, or run `sudo gem install cocoapods --pre`
-- Full restoration of video & audio calling in progress, not totally functional in v1.0
+- Full restoration of video & audio calling in progress, not totally functional in v1.1

 ## Usage Examples